Why Your Brand Needs to Have an Opinion

 The culture of discussion we have here at Contently is one of the biggest reasons we’ve been able to build a devoted audience of over 200,000 monthly readers.
 Internally, we’re always debating what we believe on various industry topics and issues.
 Our Slack chats and team meetings often more closely resemble a liberal arts class than a tech team meeting.

 These debates have sparked our most interesting and widely read articles—like this piece on Twitter and the future of platforms—especially the stories that were born from disagreement.
 Although we all believe in the same basic principles as Shane, every person on our team has slightly different views on the future of media and marketing.
-I’m a little more fanatically bullish on the future of chat apps and platforms in general than Shane or Sam Slaughter, our VP of content; Dillon Baker, our associate editor, and I have different takes on where adblocking is headed; Sam and Ray Cheng, our VP of marketing, think about ROI in slightly different ways.1 These different viewpoints force us to come up with more nuanced and interesting angles for our stories and back them up with compelling evidence.
+I’m a little more fanatically bullish on the future of chat apps and platforms in general than Shane or Sam Slaughter, our VP of content; Dillon Baker, our associate editor, and I have different takes on where adblocking is headed; Sam and Ray Cheng, our VP of marketing, think about ROI in slightly different ways.[note]Though their methodology for calculating it is the same.[/note] These different viewpoints force us to come up with more nuanced and interesting angles for our stories and back them up with compelling evidence.

 It’s obviously easier to work through ideas inside a 100-employee startup like ours than an organization with 30,000 people.
 But the fundamentals remain the same: